What is rich media and why does it matter?

 Multimedia: Perceptual Resolution

-Multimedia has optimal characteristics to stimulate sensory experiences and cognitive activity analogous to real world experiences and phenomena which, when used in instruction, are optimal for constructing mental models.
+Multimedia has optimal characteristics to stimulate sensory experiences and cognitive activity analogous to real world experiences and phenomena which, when used in instruction, are optimal for learners to construct mental models.

 Multimedia has been a popular focus of educational research (Mayer, 2005; Mayer, 2009).
-While the exact definition of multimedia varies, commonalities among diverse perspectives include the simultaneous presentation of multiple modes of information: text, audio, still images, animated images, and sometimes interactive programming comprised of each of these modes.
+While the exact definition of multimedia varies, commonalities among diverse perspectives include the simultaneous presentation of multiple modes of information: text, audio, still images, animated images, and sometimes interactive programming comprising a combination of these elements.
 A simple example would be an animated video with spoken narration that describes how lightning strikes.

-Similarly, a class in linguistics would benefit from audio representations of phonetics; a statistics assignment would benefit from an interactive simulation that processes input to test a predictive output model.
+Similarly, a student of linguistics would benefit from audio representations of phonetics; a student of statistics would benefit from an interactive simulation that processes input to test a predictive output model.